- This event has passed.

-The Green Fiscal Policy Network hosted the final plenary session of the 20th Global Conference on Environmental Taxation on Friday 27 September in Limassol, Cyprus.
-The session explored the equity dimension of green fiscal policies from different perspectives and some of the features required to build a politically and socially acceptable discourse on green fiscal reform.
-Panellists drew on the results of their research and experiences working in developed and developing countries across different sectors.
+This plenary session will explore the equity dimension of green fiscal policies from different perspectives and some of the features required to build a politically and socially acceptable discourse on green fiscal reform.

 Panellists will discuss several key issues in this debate including: the tension between efficiency, equity and political feasibility in the implementation of green fiscal policies; the role of equity and distributional considerations in building political feasibility and increasing public support for green fiscal reform; whether or not environmental taxes are inherently regressive; what makes an equitable green fiscal policy; issues of revenue use and ‘tax fairness’ in the administration of environmental taxes.
 Panellists will draw on the results of their research and experiences working in developed and developing countries across different sectors in exploring these issues.

 Kurt van Dender, Head of the Tax and Environment Unit, Centre for Tax Policy and Administration, OECD